 The Book of Common Prayer teaches that Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
 The bond which God establishes in Baptism is the foundation for a New Life as each Christian grows day by day “in the knowledge and love of the Lord.”

 Each candidate for Baptism is to be “sponsored” by one or more baptized persons.
 Parents and godparents, as Christian Sponsors of those who are to be baptized as infants or younger children, make promises in their own names and also take vows on behalf of their child or godchild.
-Parents and godparents are to be people of faith, instructed themselves in the meaning of Baptism and sincere in their promise to help their child or godchild to grow in Christian life and in time to assume their responsibilities as members of his Church.
+Parents and godparents are to be people of active Christian faith.
+They promise to help their child or godchild to grow in Christian life and in time to assume their responsibilities as members of his Church.

 Baptismal Sponsors of adults and older children signify their endorsement of the candidates and express their intention to support them by prayer and example in their Christian life.

-If you are interested in Holy Baptism for yourself, or for your child or infant, please contact the priest.
+If you are interested in Holy Baptism for yourself, or for your child or infant, please contact the Vicar.

 Confirmation